All Episodes

 Someone didn't give her cocoa.

-She had to find the walk-in fridge.
+She got real sad she had to find a walk-in fridge.

-Well, she's part of that society, that whole idea that it's all about me and I'm very special, and I'm the only one that's ever suffered, and only I know the right way, and everybody else has to follow me.
+That whole idea that it's all about me and i'm very special and i'm the only one that's ever suffered and only I know the right way and everybody else has to follow me.

-You know, she doesn't understand compromise or listening to alternative thought or ideas or anything.
+You know she doesn't understand compromise or listening to alternative thought or ideas or anything.

-Um and they had to work or else they didn't get paid.
+He wasn't putting him up in first class um, and they had to work or else they didn't get paid.

-Um again, the point is it a child does not get to pick the opportunities to which it is born, whether it is born to privilege or poverty, it is not a child's choice.
+A child does not get to pick the opportunities to which it is born, whether it is born to privilege or poverty, it is not a child's choice.

 So why are we blaming children for the places in which they're born?